 The 15,000-square-foot restored, mansion exhibits the styling of a Mediterranean palazzo fronted by a long reflecting pool,

 Jockey Hollow Bar & Kitchen is a complex of four separate restaurants; The Washington Room, it's fine dining seafood restaurant, the Oyster and Wine Bar, The Vail Bar, and The Rathskeller, a German style beer hall.

 The Jockey Hollow Bar & Kitchen is the creation of majority owner and restaurateur Chris Cannon who has assembled a team professionals to offer a unique culinary dining and bar complex with separate identities --- all under one roof!

 Chris Cannon, a enthusiastic wine lover with expertise in Italian wines, comes with an impressive restaurateur background having previously been in partnership with acclaimed chef Michael White of several NYC note able restaurants including top rated Alto, Convivio, and Marea.

-The restaurants facilities includes the main dining room on the second floor, the more upscale of the four dining areas.
+The restaurants facilities includes the main dining room The Washington Room, on the second floor, the more upscale of the four dining areas.
 It's attractively chic, and not old world stuffy considering it's set in a 100 year old mansion.
-Entrance the main dining room is by way of the long, curving Italian, ornate marble staircase.
+Entrance to the main dining room is by way of the long, curving Italian, ornate marble staircase.
 A highlight is the floor to ceiling windows that look out onto the grounds and the long reflecting pool.
 The tables are set on wood flooring.
 Walls are wood paneled and adorned with contemporary art works.
-The menu features a four-course prix fixe, offering.
-On Tuesday, Wednesday, and Thursday nights, they also offer an optional a la carte menu.